Does any of this feel familiar?

 While our working recommendation is the above, there are lots of benefits to having only the PROD folder limited in data connections:

 - You can have multiple workbooks connected to the same Server-hosted data source, which promotes consistency as that data source will have the same field information, metadata and calculations across multiple workbooks and dashboards.

 - The biggest benefit of all is efficiency.
 Refreshing one data source across all of your workbooks/dashboards is a much better use of your Tableau resources than refreshing multiple embedded connections directly to the database.

 - Another benefit is thinking through extract refresh schedules.
 You will make a lot of decisions on the content held in PROD, so you will want to make sure that the refresh is happening on a regular and predictable schedule.
 Because the content in the Sandbox and DEV folders is of a more temporary nature, you won’t necessarily need that regular refresh schedule.
 Refreshing extracts is one of the most resource-intensive activities for Tableau, so we would aim to reserve that horsepower for our production-level content.

 Here’s another example.
-Should you have data management for Tableau Server, you can make use of certified data tagging in regard to your published and quality data-assured data sources:
+Should you have data management for Tableau Server or Tableau Cloud, you can make use of certified data tagging in regard to your published and quality data-assured data sources: